 Second con is the low customizability Scrintal offers.
 Due to its simplicity, Scrintal can be used by many for diverse use cases.
 However, if you look for a customizable product, Scrintal is not there yet.

 Third, Scrintal lacks integrations with other tools that many knowledge workers and teams use on a daily basis.
-This is not surprising given the early stage of the product development but this is an area we can expect Scrintal to get better at as they progress.
+This is not surprising given the early stage of the product development but this is an area we expect Scrintal to get better at as they progress.
 Especially now, that they are getting started with a Readwise integration.

 Last but not least, there are no iOS or Android apps available yet.
 This is definitely an area Scrintal team will work on to provide a seamless user experience on the go.